SHYG92/Predictive-Analytics/README.md

 # Predictive-Analytics

-Completed 6 projects to gain Predictive Analytics Nanodegree from Misk-Udacity.
+Completed 6 projects to gain Predictive Analytics Nanodegree from Misk-Udacity (Nov, 2019 - Feb, 2020).

 Used the follwoing programs:
 - MS Excel.